Mercouri Kanatzidis

 Kanatzidis was listed as one of the most cited researchers in Materials Science and Engineering in 2016 based on Elsevier Scopus data.
-He has published over 1,535 manuscripts (ISI h-index =161 Google h-index =178]) and has over 40 patents.
-As of March 2021, Mercouri Kanatzidis has mentored over 70 Ph.D. students and nearly 120 postdoctoral fellows.
+He has published over 1,655 manuscripts (h-index =181 Google h-index =210]) and has over 60 patents.
+Kanatzidis has mentored over 90 Ph.D. students and nearly 130 postdoctoral fellows.
 More than 90 of these alumni hold academic positions worldwide.

 Early life and education

 Kanatzidis was born in Thessaloniki, Greece.
 He received his B.S. degree from Aristotle University in 1979 and his Ph.D. from the University of Iowa in 1984 (with Dimitri Coucouvanis).
 He spent two years at the University of Iowa from 1980 to 1982 and then moved to the University of Michigan when Coucouvanis moved there in 1982.

-He was a Postdoctoral Research Fellow at the University of Michigan (1985) and Northwestern University (1986-1987) where he worked with Professor Tobin J. Marks on conductive polymers and intercalation compounds.
+He was a postdoctoral research fellow at the University of Michigan (1985) and Northwestern University (1986–1987) where he worked with Professor Tobin J. Marks on conductive polymers and intercalation compounds.

 He became assistant professor at Michigan State University in 1987.
 He was promoted to full Professor in 1994.
 He moved to Northwestern University in 2006.

 Research

-Kanatzidis has developed synthesis methodologies including the panoramic synthesis approach for the design and discovery of new chalcogenide materials and intermetallics.
-He is known for the development of flux synthesis techniques which allow reactions to proceed at lower temperatures than otherwise would and can lead to new structures and compositions.
-From his research, metal sulfide ion-exchangers have been discovered, which can be used in the heavy metal remediation of industrial waste water.